zkud/wannait/README.md

 # wannait
-## Series ?
-Movies recommendations service
+## Series and Movies recommendations service
 Have you ever had trouble finding a new series or moviсe?
 Wannait should be a good solution.